NYU Journalism-NABJ Scholarship

 Interested candidates only need to complete the regular NYU Journalism application.

 Proof of membership in the National Association of Black Journalists (NABJ) must be submitted at the time of accepting the fellowship award.
 Applicants may join NABJ upon receiving the offer.
 Please note that membership in the NABJ is open to individuals of all racial backgrounds.
 This scholarship is available to all members who are US citizens or permanent residents.

 NYU Journalism admission info and online application can be found here:

-For further information about the NYU Journalism NABJ scholarship or admission to the NYU Arthur L. Carter Journalism Institute, please contact our graduate administrative aide Noah Daly at email@example.com or call 212-998-7993.
+For further information about the NYU Journalism NABJ scholarship or admission to the NYU Arthur L. Carter Journalism Institute, please contact our graduate administrative aide at email@example.com or call 212-998-7993.